appatalks/chatgpt-html/README.md

 # ChatGPT HTML - Using OpenAI APIs;
+-- Now has Google PaLM API (Bard)

-Optional Support with AWS Polly and Google Search APIs.
+-- Optional Support with AWS Polly and Google Search APIs.

 ![Screenshot_new](Screenshot_new.png)